sfilges/umiAnalyzer/README.md

 belonging to your experiment. umiAnalyzer comes with raw test data generated with umierrorcorrect that you can import if you don't have any of your own.

-Call the create.UMIexperiment to create your umiExperiment object.
+Call the createUmiExperiment to create your umiExperiment object.

 ```
 library(umiAnalyzer)